prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Template/Index.rst

          CURRENTPAGEPROZESSTITLE

    c
-         thetitle of the current viewed page
+         The title of the current viewed page

 .. container:: table-row